dngulin/ksi/Documentation~/api/T.RefList-1.g.md

 ### \(ref RefList\<T\>\).Deallocated\(\)

 Deallocate the list and returns it.

+Does not add any segments to `RefPath`.

 ```csharp
 [RefPath("self", "!"), NonAllocatedResult]